chakravarthi589/Event-based-Vision_Resources/README.md

 ---

-## ECCV Wokshop on Neuromorphic Vision (NeVi 2024)
+## ECCV 2024 Wokshop on Neuromorphic Vision
 It will be updated soon...

-## ECCV Wokshop on Neural-Fields-Beyond-Cams 2024
+## ECCV 2024 Wokshop on Neural Fields Beyond Cams
 It will be updated soon...

 ---